 Presently, he is studying for a PhD in Classical Philology at Harvard as a Presidential Scholar.
 Prior to that, he completed the MSt in Greek and/or Latin Languages and Literature at Oxford; and before that, an undergraduate double degree program, graduating summa cum laude from Yale-NUS College and with first class honours from the National University of Singapore, Faculty of Law.

-He is curious also about extending his rhetorical interests beyond the classical period and exploring the reception of mythology in contemporary video games.
-A lifelong gamer with a short stint in the world of competitive e-sports, he is fascinated by the emergence of critical game studies as a field of study and views mythology as a bridge between his interests in both the ancient and the modern.
-A goal of his is to therefore study the rhetorical impact of mythology in the construction of video game fantasy worldbuilding—and, perhaps more ambitiously, the social, cultural, pedagogical, and ethical influences it may have on a contemporary society that today consumes these digital narratives in unprecedented quantities.
+A lifelong gamer with a short stint in the world of competitive e-sports, he is fascinated by the emergence of critical videogame studies as a scholarly discipline, and views epic and mythology as a bridge between his interests in both the ancient and the modern.
+A long-term goal of his is to examine the rhetorical impact of classical reception in the construction of video game fantasy worldbuilding—and, perhaps more ambitiously, the social, cultural, pedagogical, and ethical influences it may have on a society that today consumes these digital narratives in unprecedented quantities.